FirebaseExtended/firebase-framework-tools/starters/angular/basic/README.md

 # Angular on Firebase App Hosting

-This is a boilerplate [Angular](https://angular.dev/) project to showcase SSG and SSR on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
+This is a boilerplate [Angular](https://angular.dev/) project to showcase SSG, SSR, and Deferrable Views on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).

 ## Getting Started